Optician: Career Overview and Educational Requirements

 While some opticians enter the profession with only high school diplomas, most employers prefer applicants with opticianry certificates or associate's degrees.
 Associate's degree programs in opticianry prepare students with the job skills needed for an entry-level position in the field.
 Courses may include optical theory, ophthalmic dispensing, lens technology, finishing procedures and an optical laboratory.
 Opticians may also gain training through apprenticeship programs, which are often offered by large employers and tend to last two or more years.

-According to the BLS, 22 states regulated opticians as of 2009.
+According to the BLS, about half of U.S. states regulated opticians as of 2012.
 Licensing requirements vary by state, and most states require that candidates complete a post-secondary opticianry program or apprenticeship program that lasts 2-4 years.
 Along with state-administered written and practical exams, candidates may be required to pass certification exams administered by the American Board of Opticianry and National Contact Lens Examiners.
 Opticians generally must renew licensure regularly by earning continuing education credits.

 Related to Optician: Career Overview and Educational Requirements